TheArkive/ConstScanner/README.md

 * windows version
 * and others...

 I haven't yet got around to fully checking the values of all duplicate constants.
 I plan to first check the 367 integer constant duplicates.
 It is a work in progress.

-Please use the latest AutoHotkey v2 alpha (currently a119).
+Please use the latest AutoHotkey v2 alpha (currently a119). https://www.autohotkey.com/download/2.0/

-https://www.autohotkey.com/download/2.0/

-You can check these values yourself by downloading the Windows 10 SDK.
-Make sure you select to download the "Includes / Headers"... if this is not an option when you download / install the SDK it is probably automatic.
-Just check the "Includes" folder in the installation destination.